Coveon-Technologies/feathers-js/README.md

 # norm-rx

-A API with feathres.js for login and user creation
+API with feathres.js for login and user and cotracts database.

 It uses postgres database